-1. Apply An Activated Charcoal Mask To Cleanse Your Face
+1. Cleanse Your Face With An Activated Charcoal Mask

 Every day pollution, dirt, and skin oils get trapped in your skin, often leaving it dull and lifeless.
 But activated charcoal can bind to excess oil and impurities and draw them out of your skin, thus cleansing and refreshing it.

-2. Use An Activated Charcoal And Coconut Oil Scrub To Exfoliate Skin
+2. Exfoliate Skin With An Activated Charcoal And Coconut Oil Scrub

 Regular exfoliation improves your complexion by getting rid of dead skin cells that make your skin look dull.
 Finely ground activated charcoal has a somewhat gritty texture which makes it work well as an exfoliating scrub.